 For the second year, we are running a year-long Learning Assistant faculty learning community (FLC) with a $3000 stipend for those interested in investigating effective teaching practices that are effectively supported by learning assistants in and out of the classroom.
-Participation in the FLC will guarantee you an LA for one of your courses.
-Express your interest in the FLC by completing this short application.
-The priority deadline is May 31, submissions after that date will be considered as space allows.
-Those who are getting support from Supplemental Instruction (SI) or Peer Lab in Fall 2023 are also eligible for the Learning Assistant FLC and encouraged to apply.
+This community started in Fall 2023 and guarantees participants an LA for one of their courses.
+Those who are getting support from Supplemental Instruction (SI) or Peer Lab in Fall 2023 were also eligible for the Learning Assistant FLC and encouraged to apply.

 What is a Learning Assistant?

 A Learning Assistants are un Program supports undergraduate Learning Assistants, faculty, and students by transforming courses so that they are more closely aligned with research-based instructional strategies.
 The Learning Assistants (LAs) assist the faculty in creating a learner-centered environment by supporting faculty in the classroom, facilitating student discussions and understanding in both the classroom and in out-of-class sessions, and provide feedback to the faculty on the student experience.
 The LA program emphasizes “best practices” and provides diverse student support which are helpful for students at any level.
 An LA program is similar to the existing Supplemental Instruction and Peer Lab programs, and LAs get sustained professional development in effective pedagogies while working with their faculty instructors.
 The pedagogy course has been highlighted by students and faculty at CSUSB as one of the most important aspects contributing to student and LA success.

 Learning Assistants learn about teaching math and science while they are learning the math and science content more deeply.
 Research shows that Learning Assistant programs have multiple impacts: